H-R-B-Y/tag_cli/README.md

 	- from the UI `n` can be used to create a new tag.
 - `tagger {name of tag} {path to a file}` will tag the specified file
 - New tags can be manually created using `mkdir {tagname}` in the tag directory specified during installation.
+- `tagger --update` will check for updates and safely update the main scripts without overwriting your changes.

 ## Uninstall